DEVESH-N2/repo/README.md

 ### ANSI Escape Sequences

-If you are familiar with the Linux, Unix, or Windows command line, you’ve likely encountered programs like Vim and Neofetch.
-These programs utilize ANSI escape sequences to modify text and background color, control the cursor, and create graphical user interfaces within the terminal.
-Although ANSI escape sequences can create advanced terminal programs, they can also be weaponized, as demonstrated in Stok Fredrik’s DEFCON talk.
+Programs like Vim and Neofetch utilize ANSI escape sequences to modify text and background color, control the cursor, and create graphical user interfaces within the terminal.
+Although ANSI escape sequences can create advanced terminal programs, they can also be weaponized.

 ### How WinRAR is Affected

 WinRAR provides console versions of RAR and UnRAR, which can be used to create and extract RAR archives.
-RAR files support comments, which are displayed when listing the contents of the archive using the command `unrar l demo.rar`.
+RAR files support comments, which are displayed when listing the contents of the archive using the command `rar l demo.rar`.

 #### Vulnerability Demonstration